Madelaine Chocolate - Queens, NY

 The design firm, Frazier & Son, specializing in providing quality bucket conveyor systems for over 55 years, indicated a critical component to the success of the system was to maintain molding production even if a foil wrapper jammed or was delayed during a required foil wrap change.
 The solution was a CB-NLC bucket elevator conveyor capable of buffering 17 minutes of production before sending, in this case, foil wrapped Easter eggs to an overflow discharge.

-In addition, the company was requested to provde a sorter to reject halves from reaching the foilers.
+In addition, the company was requested to provide a sorter to reject halves from reaching the foilers.
 Frazier provided a custom sorter using an Eriez High Deflection Electromagnetic Drive.
-Since Frazier had refit an older sorter with an Eriez HS in the past, the company had a firm idea of how the sorter should be built to accomodate the capacity desired for this project even though this was a huge increase in capacity.
+Since Frazier had refit an older sorter with an Eriez HS in the past, the company had a firm idea of how the sorter should be built to accommodate the capacity desired for this project even though this was a huge increase in capacity.
 Solid modeling enabled engineers to develop a solution that met with Eriez design parameters for the vibratory drives while building a stout and adjustable sorting deck for Madelaine.

 The feeder can stop and start on demand from the elevator/conveyor, buffering product while the elevator decides whether or not buckets can be filled.
 The elevator/conveyor transfers product to the two foilers on a 50/50 basis, keeping them satisfied with product on a steady basis.
 If one or both foilers is satisfied, product is transferred to the other foiler or is recycled to the feed point.